vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       The review of the data quality is only a single part of the LQC report.
-A typical report produced by RIGPRO Wireline QA/QC software will contain much more - from well information, personnel and equipment overview, various time analyses all the way to lessons learnt and suggestions for future improvements.
+A typical report produced by RIGPRO Wireline QA/QC software will contain much more - from well information, personnel and equipment overview, various time analyses all the way to lessons learned and suggestions for future improvements.
 The whole package!
     description: Log quality control report - a written bequest to the logging operation.
     image: /img/19_REPORT_ISSUED.jpg